About apparent superluminal drives in generic gravity theories: Introduction

 The results described above hold in the context of General Relativity, and should not be extrapolated to modified gravity theories without further analysis.
 However, at the footnote 1 of reference \cite{gaowald} it is commented that there exist a proposition due to Galloway that can be expressed as follows. \\

-\emph{Galloway's proposition:} Consider a space time $M$ in which every inextensible null geodesic can be deformed to a time like curve (this means all these geodesics contain at least two conjugate points, see proposition \ref{temporal} below).
+\emph{Galloway's proposition:} Consider a space time $M$ in which every inextensible null geodesic can be deformed to a time like curve (this means all these geodesics contain at least two conjugate points, see proposition 1 below).
 Then, given a compact region $K$, there exists a compact $K'$ containing $K$ such that for any pairs of points $p, q\notin K'$ and $q$ belonging to $J_+(p)-I_+(p)$, no causal curve $\gamma$ connecting both points intersects $K$. \\

 Note that this proposition does not employ any particular gravity model, neither impose conditions about the matter content or geodesic completeness.
 It should be emphasized that the presence of an inextendible null geodesic without conjugate points does not insure that the no go Gao-Wald theorem is avoided, it is a necessary but not sufficient condition.
 Nevertheless, it is clear that the only hope to avoid the Gao-Wald result is to find a scenario containing at least one of such curves.
-These null curves exist for instance, in the Alcubierre space time \cite{alcubierre}, as outside the bubble the space is Minkowski and all the null geodesics in this region which do not cross the bubble have all obviously achronal images.
+These null curves exist for instance, in the Alcubierre space time \cite{alcubierre}.
+This follows from the fact that, outside the bubble, the space is Minkowski and all the null geodesics in this region which do not cross the bubble have all obviously achronal images.
 Thus, the Alcubirre space time does not contradict these two propositions.

 As far as the authors know, the Galloway theorem is a result of causal techniques applied to gravity models, and its proof has never been released.
 The motivation of the present letter is to obtain a similar result, but with a proof based in the properties of the Raychaudhuri equation.
 This will constitute an independent proof of the Galloway result.
+The reward is that some continuity properties of conjugate points along congruence of geodesics are proven, which are not evident from the Galloway statement.